Singing Therapy Helps Stroke Patients Speak Again

 But now Meyerson is learning to talk again through an approach that trains the undamaged right side of her brain to "speak."
 Specifically, it's a region that controls singing.

-For more than 100 years, it's been known that people who can't speak after injury to the speech centers on the left side of the brain
+For more than 100 years, it's been known that people who can't speak after injury to the speech centers on the left side of the brain can sing.

 In the 1970s, Boston researchers started to use a sort of.....